moritzschaefer/pavooc/README.md

 The platform is based on hg19. hg38 is used only for the model generation to be in sync with the azimuth dataset.

+# Install

+python3 with pip, mongodb and mongodb-tools (mongorestore) and npm are required.

+    pip install -r requirements.txt
+    cd webapp && npm install

+Alternatively you can run everything in docker.

 # Run it

     python -m pavooc.pipeline

-runs everything required to get you started.
-Additionally there is a docker-environment which should get you started with

-    docker-compose up
+builds up all required data

+    python -m pavooc.server.main

+and
+    cd webapp && npm start

+bring up a local version of the webapp

-Note: training requires installation of (cuda) pytorch (http://download.pytorch.org/whl/cpu/torch-0.3.1-cp36-cp36m-linux_x86_64.whl)
+Note: training of the PAVOOC DNN requires installation of (cuda) pytorch (http://download.pytorch.org/whl/cpu/torch-0.3.1-cp36-cp36m-linux_x86_64.whl)
 Note 2: By default a dump of the database is used to initialize all required data.
 To compute everything by scratch (probably takes several days), use the ONLY_INIT=0 environment variable (see pipeline.py and docker-compose.yml)

+# Docker

+Alternatively there is a docker-environment which should get you started with

+    docker-compose pull
+    docker-compose up

 # Conventions